Get

 • Corn oil

 It doesn’t have to be Thanksgiving to serve this hardy meal to your kitty.
 You should be able to find the ingredients year-round.
-Here are the recipe and preparation guidelines.

 It is important to note that your cat likely needs to take vitamin and mineral supplements when eating a strictly homemade diet to ensure that all their nutritional needs are met as time goes on.
-You should always consult with your veterinarian or a vet nutritionist before switching to a homemade diet plan so you can create a healthy plan together.
+You should always consult with a veterinarian or a vet nutritionist before switching to a homemade diet plan so you can create a healthy plan together.

 Final Thoughts